Tusharpatel-lab/DREAM_2024_ANTS/README.md

 # DREAM_2024_ANTS

-Source code for the Placental Methylation Clock – DREAM 2024 Challenge
+Source code for the Placental Methylation Clock – DREAM 2024 Challenge.
+Wiki: https://www.synapse.org/Synapse:syn61846522/wiki/629109

 This repository contains R scripts used to develop and run the final models for the DREAM 2024 placental methylation clock challenge.